Oyahana Bridge

 Greenschist facies bedded manganese deposit

-Outcrop of piemontite schist of Sambagawa Metamorphic Rocks.
+Outcrop of piemontite schist of Sanbagawa Metamorphic Rocks.
 The shistosity of this piemontite schist outcrop is approximately parallel to the ground surface.
 This outcrop looks pink by fine piemontite crystals included.
 The large cylindrical hole is a pot hole.
 A bolder trapped in a fracture was rotated by water flow and drilled the rock.

 The pot hole at this location was described in 1906.